defi-wonderland/smock/README.md

 ---

-## Why the name `lopt`?
+## Why the name `smock`?

-Loki's alternative name is Lopt, and Loki was obviously taken.
+Loki's alternative name is Smock, and Loki was obviously taken.

 Loki is the God of Mischief, a trickster, and the purpose of mocking libraries is basically to trick the tests.